Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 \end{enumerate} \item \textbf{Projection}\\ Compute the Euclidean projection $c_\text{pr}^\nu = P_{\operatorname{dom}\Jcal - \BU^{\nu+1/2}}(c^\nu)$, i.e., choose $c_\text{pr}^\nu$ such that $\BU^{\nu + \frac{1}{2}} + c_\text{pr}^\nu$ is closest to $\BU^{\nu + \frac{1}{2}} + c^\nu$ in $\operatorname{dom} \Jcal$ \item \textbf{Damped update} \begin{enumerate} \item Compute a $\rho_\nu \in [0,\infty)$ such that $\Jcal(\BU^{\nu+\frac12} + \rho_\nu c_\text{pr}^\nu) \leq \Jcal(\BU^{\nu+\frac12})$ \item Set $(\Bu,d)^{\nu+1} = \BU^{\nu+1}= \BU^{\nu+\frac12} + \rho_\nu c_\text{pr}^\nu$ \end{enumerate} \end{enumerate}

-The algorithm is easily generalized to non-trivial Dirichlet boundary conditions by leaving out all subspaces associated to Dirichlet vertices during the nonlinear smoothing, and by additionally requiring $W_\nu \subset H^\text{alg}_0$ for the coarse correction subspace.
+The algorithm is easily generalized to non-trivial Dirichlet boundary conditions by leaving out all subspaces associated to Dirichlet vertices during the nonlinear smoothing, and by additionally requiring $W_\nu \subset H^\text{alg}_0$ for the linear correction subspace.
 Then, if the initial iterate satisfies the boundary conditions, i.e., if $(\Bu_d)^0 \in H^\text{alg}$, the method will only iterate within this affine subspace, which preserves the Dirichlet boundary conditions for all iterates.

 The canonical choice for the linear correction step~\eqref{eq:inexact_linear_correction} is a single linear multigrid step, which explains why the overall method is classified as a multigrid method.
 If a grid hierarchy is available, then a geometric multigrid method is preferable.
 Otherwise, a suitable constructed algebraic multigrid step for small-strain elasticity problems will work just as well.
+In the case of the phase-field brittle-fracture increment functional considered here, the nonlinear presmoothing step takes a large part of the run-time of a single iteration.
+The convergence speed can therefore be improved considerably by doing a small fixed number (larger than~1) of multigrid steps, without appreciably increasing the time per iteration.

 Section~\ref{sec:convergence} will discuss convergence of the method based on an abstract convergence theory.
 The abstract theory will be used as a guideline for the discussion of nonlinear smoothers in Sections~\ref{sec:smoothers}.
-Finally \ref{sec:multigrid_corrections} will discuss the linear coarse correction in more detail.
+Finally \ref{sec:multigrid_corrections} will discuss the linear correction in more detail.